smartmicro/smartmicro_ros2_radars/Readme.md

 The call for such a service would be as follows:
 `ros2 service call /smart_radar/set_ip_address umrr_ros2_msgs/srv/SetIp "{value_ip: 3232238400, sensor_id: 100}"`

-Note: For successfull execution of this call it is important that the sensor is restarted, the ip address in the [`radar.template.yaml`](umrr_ros2_driver/param/radar.template.yaml) is updated and the driver is build again.
+Note: For successful execution of this call it is important that the sensor is restarted, the ip address in the [`radar.template.yaml`](umrr_ros2_driver/param/radar.template.yaml) is updated and the driver is build again.

+## Firmware download
+All the smartmicro radar sensors have independent firmware which are updated every now and than.
+To keep the sensor updated a firmware download needs to be performed.

+A ros2 `FirmwareDownload` service should be called to implement these mode changes.
+There are two inputs to a ros2 service call:
+- `file_path`: the path where the firmware is located
+- `sensor_id`: the id of the sensor to which the service call should be sent.

+The call for such a service would be as follows:
+`ros2 service call /smart_radar/firmware_download umrr_ros2_msgs/srv/FirmwareDownload "{sensor_id: 100, file_path: '/path/to/firmware/file'}"`

+Note: The download could be performed only for one sensor at a time!
+Important: The download requires that the transfer length of the interface is set to minimum 4k!

 ## Sensor Service Responses
 The sensor services respond with certain value codes.
 The following is a lookup table for the possible responses: